 The provided SAT math formulas cover Geometry and some Trigonometry.
 You’ll find them on the instruction sheet to reference during the exam.
 See the above for the list of the included formulas.
 However, you should know other formulas, from graphing to algebra and statistics.
 You can find a complete list of the unprovided formulas above.

 Yes, the SAT math test provides a list of formulas as part of the opening instructions for each portion.
 They cover most of the common geometric shape formulas.
-However, you will want to know more formulas beyond these.
+However, you will want to know more formulas beyond those outlined in our SAT math cheat sheet.

 The best way to memorize anything is through consistent practice!
-While studying for the SAT, be sure to work on problems that use the necessary math formulas.
-If you’re struggling to remember all of them, try using flash cards or any route memorization methods to ensure you know all the SAT math formulas you need.
+While studying for the SAT, work on problems that use the necessary math formulas.
+If you’re struggling to remember all of them, try using flash cards or any route memorization methods to ensure you know all the math formulas you need for the SAT.

 Yes, you can do SAT math without a calculator.
 The SAT math exam splits questions between two sections, one with and one without a calculator.
 There are questions on the SAT calculator portions that you may find easier without.
 However, be aware of the SAT calculator policy to know if your calculator meets the exam guidelines.